Gulf St Vincent: Description

 The St Vincent basin is formed from Cenozoic sediments deposited over, and surrounded by, Proterozoic and Paleozoic rock.
 Around 55 million years ago Gondwanaland broke up and Australia separated from Antarctica, causing a number of basins to form along the southern Australian coastline.
 Around 40 million years ago a number of blocks formed with the Mount Lofty Ranges rising to the east of the St Vincent basin.
-At the end of the Last glacial maximum around 10,000-15,000 years ago, the sea levels rose and covered the St. Vincent basin.
+At the end of the Last Glacial Maximum around 10,000-15,000 years ago, the sea levels rose and covered the St. Vincent basin.

 Location

 To the south it is defined by a line from Troubridge Point on Yorke Peninsula to Cape Jervis on Fleurieu Peninsula.
 Its entrances from the southwest are from Investigator Strait, and to the southeast from Backstairs Passage, which separate Kangaroo Island from the mainland.
 Adelaide lies midway along the gulf's east shore.
-Other towns located on the gulf, from west to east include Edithburgh, Port Vincent, Ardrossan and Port Wakefield and Normanville.
+Other towns located on the gulf include, from west to east, Edithburgh, Stansbury, Port Vincent and Ardrossan on the west coast, and Port Wakefield and Normanville on the east coast.